How many days a week should I do yoga?

 • Stress relieving

 Relieving stress can be one of the major goals that push people like us to head on to yoga.
 While speaking of stress, you can never be sure of how, when, and of what tendency will it have an impact on your daily routines and mental health.

 So in reference to such an instantaneous approach, I suggest you do yoga any time, anywhere and the number of times you want it in a day.

 If you just start with the basic asanas before bed you will soon have the feel of mental and physical relaxation binding all around yourself.

 As you step more and more into this, you will have more and more power to yourself for controlling your moods, emotions, and fatigues.

 • Stronger muscles

 Stronger muscles without adding weight to your body is another magnetizing feature of yoga.
-Despite such clear weight-free methods of yoga, there is still a modification to it that will fulfill your desires of lifting weights in a yoga style without the machinery.
+Despite such clear weight-free methods of yoga, there is still a modification to it that will fulfill your desire of lifting weights in a yoga style without the machinery.

 Yoga for stronger muscles requires the gap days as your muscles tissues need time to bounce back and regenerate.
 However, these gap days can be canceled out only if you change your selection of muscles on the alternate days.